bitfactory-software/anyxx/tutorials/tutorial___1.md

 If you have used *std::any* before, this should be familar to.
 With such a type, you have one word, in our case *value*, with witch you can pass a piece of data around.

-The downside, is the long list of "if's" to unpack the information.
+The downside, is the long list of ``if``s to unpack the information.

-Also you have to bundle all knowledge of all possible types that are maybe in the *value* at the recieving side of the *type tunnel*.
+Also you have to bundle all knowledge of all possible types that are maybe in the ``value`` at the recieving side of the *type tunnel*.

 Wouldn't it be nice, to take this burden away from the reciever?.